Vlado Chernozemski: Assassination of King Alexander

-As King Alexander's motorcade drove at a few miles per hour down a Marseille street, Chernozemski emerged from the crowd, approached the king's car and leapt onto its running board while concealing his Mauser C96 semi-automatic pistol in a bouquet of flowers and chanting "Vive le roi" ("Long live the King").
-He shot Alexander repeatedly, hitting him twice, once in the abdomen and the other in the heart; King Alexander died within minutes.
+On October 9, as King Alexander's motorcade drove at 8 km/h down a Marseille street, Chernozemski emerged from the crowd, approached the king's car and leapt onto its running board while concealing his Mauser C96 semi-automatic pistol in a bouquet of flowers and chanting "Vive le roi" ("Long live the King").
+He shot Alexander repeatedly, fatally hitting him in the chest and liver.
 The chauffeur—who tried to push Chernozemski off the car—and General Georges were also shot.
-Chernozemski killed the chauffeur, apparently unintentionally.
-A police officer fired at Chernozemski but missed and fatally wounded Alexander's companion French Foreign Minister Louis Barthou.
-The chauffeur died almost immediately, with his foot pressed on the brake of the car, providing the opportunity for a photographer outside the car to photograph most of the grisly affair.
-Barthou might have survived, but did not, apparently because of inadequate medical attention.
+The shot killed the chauffeur on the spot.
+A police officer fired at Chernozemski but missed and wounded Alexander's companion French Foreign Minister Louis Barthou.
+Barthou died due to blood loss.